AbhinAcharya/HotelManagementSystem/README.md

 # HotelManagementSystem
 #TigerHotel
-only Me, Kritam, Maria, Surakshya are allowed to view It.
+only Me, Kritam, Maria, Surakshya are allowed to view It and commit it.